 The Department of Health has confirmed changes to visiting arrangements for all care settings

-- In maternity services – one partner will be able to accompany the pregnant woman to dating scan, anomaly scan, early pregnancy clinic, fetal medicine appointments and when the woman is in active labour (to be defined by midwife).
-Visits in antenatal and postnatal wards will be for one person for up to one hour once a week.
+- In Maternity Services – one chosen person to accompany the pregnant woman to dating scan, anomaly scan, early pregnancy clinic, fetal medicine appointments and when the woman is in active labour (to be defined by midwife).
+A chosen birth partner will be facilitated to accompany the pregnant woman for induction of labour, duration of labour and birth and, for up to three hours after the birth.

 The guidance is subject to local risk assessment.
 It will be kept under constant review and revised as appropriate.